markdom/specification/1.0/markdom.md

 ##### `ListBlockType` {#api-dom-listblocktype}

-The `ListBlockType` enum represents the type of a `ListBlock` and has the following constants:
+The `ListBlockType` enum indicates the type of a `ListBlock` and has the following constants:

 * `ORDERED`,
 * `UNORDERED`.